 Please note that,

-Receivables where an individual SKU is > INR 2.5L are not supported.
+Receivables where an individual SKU is > INR 25 Lakhs are not supported for transaction type goods.

 For goods receivable, you/your connected user must provide additional supporting documents (shipping and customs related) after the transaction has been settled.
 This is covered in detail in section 6.

-For goods receivable, you can use purpose codes
+For software receivable, you must use purpose code S0802

 hsn_code